 The Shopping Shuttle is a program that assists Seal Beach seniors in accessing shopping areas within the City.
 The Shopping Shuttle service is available in the North Seal Beach area Monday through Wednesday from 8:00 a.m. to 4:30 p.m., Thursday from 8:00 a.m. to 2:00 p.m. and Friday from 8:00 a.m. to 4:30 p.m.
 In the Old Town and Pier area, service is available Thursday 8:00 a.m. to 4:30 p.m.

 The Dial-A-Ride component of the program offers to drive a senior resident to any location within City limits.
 Residents can utilize the Dial-A-Ride program for medical visits outside the City by up to three miles.
-The Dial-A-Ride service is available Monday through Thursday from 8:00 a.m. to 4:30 p.m. (no service Friday from 8:00 a.m. to 2:00 p.m.), and can be utilized by calling (562) 439-3699 at least 24 hours in advance to schedule the date, time, and location.
+The Dial-A-Ride service is available Monday, Wednesday, and Friday from 9:00 a.m. to 3:00 p.m., and can be utilized by calling (562) 439-3699 at least 24 hours in advance to schedule the date, time, and location.

 All services are suspended between 11:00 a.m. through 12:00 p.m.